Falls City Glass Company, Louisville Kentucky (1884-1892)

 A little more information on Falls City Glass Company can be found in one of my articles published in 2005 about early Louisville glass, here: https://sha.org/bottle/pdffiles/LouisvilleGlass3_DWhitten.pdf

-For information on another glass company that operated in Louisville in the latter part of the 19th century, check out my page on the Kentucky Glass Works Company.
+For information on another bottle glass company that operated in Louisville in the latter part of the 19th century, check out my page on the Kentucky Glass Works Company.

 Click here to got to the GLASS BOTTLE MARKS pages, an extensive list of glass manufacturers’ marks on bottles, jars, insulators and tableware.